Renee Flourentzou | Chair of Trustees

 Mervin Cato

-Mervin is one of the co leaders, and founder of Men United 4 Christ.
-MU4C started up more than 20 years ago engaging men from different churches in Prayer, Bible study & training.
+Mervin is one of the co-leaders, and founder of Men United 4 Christ.
+MU4C started up more than 20 years ago engaging men from different churches in prayer, Bible study and training.
 Mervin is Head of Enfield’s Secondary Behaviour Support Service and has over 15 years’ experience in education.
 Mervin started as a learning mentor in a London based secondary mainstream school and progressed to Learning Support Manager within the same school.
-In 2007 he became Manager of a local authority Secondary support Centre in North London.
-Mervin’s service work with the most challenging young people in the borough – most of who have been permanently excluded from school – with a large percentage of them being young people who have offended.
-Mervin runs parenting groups in, and out, of church, and as a father of three and a grandfather of two, Mervin has experience of parenting teenagers as well as working with them with on a professional basis.
+In 2007 he became manager of a local authority secondary support centre in North London.
+Mervin’s service works with the most challenging young people in the borough – most of who have been permanently excluded from school – with a large percentage of them being young people who have offended.
+Mervin runs parenting groups and, as a father of three and a grandfather of two, he has experience of parenting teenagers as well as working with them with on a professional basis.
+He joined the LFLC board of trustees in March 2020.

 Dr Serpil Djemal